panthomakos/sham/README.markdown

     Item.sham!(:small, :quantity => 100)
     Item.sham!(:large, :build, :quantity => 0)

+## Assign Shams

+If you have configured mass-assignment protected attributes in Rails, or you would prefer your object to go through regular instance setters rather than the initializer, you can use the `assign` configuration.

+    # sham/user.rb
+    Sham.config(User) do |c|
+      c.assign do
+        { :name => 'John Doe' }
+      end
+    end

+When executing `User.sham!` all attributes will be assigned using the instance setters instead of the initializer.
+A `save` will also be called unless the `:build` parameters is used.

+    User.any_instance.should_receive(:name=).with('Jane Doe')
+    User.any_instance.should_receive(:save)
+    User.sham!(:name => 'Jane Doe')

 ## Empty Shams

 Sometimes you simply want to be able to sham an object without passing any